chocochip1986/SpringBootAxonKafkaProject/README.md

 ```

 ###Update an Order with Order Transactions, run a Put call with the following payload
-The prerequiste here is that you need to find out what is the uuid of the Aggregate and it Aggregate Members you want to update
+The prerequisite here is that you need to find out the Aggregate Identifier of the Aggregate Instance and its Aggregate Members you want to update
 ```
-Put call to localhost:9998/api/v1/shootme/order
+Put call to
+localhost:9998/api/v1/shootme/order
 {
     "uuid": "1d257748-a8f9-4429-8fce-0595ad7ebd54",
 	"orderName": "SecondOrder",